The Word of

 Therefore, especially as religious seekers or unlearned Christians, we need not be concerned

-about books left out of the Bible, historical books in apparent conflict, and other fictional
+or worried about books left out of the Bible, historical books in apparent conflict, and other fictional

 or non-fictional writings or movies which cast doubt on issues in this